-- Bhashani gave lead till the release of Mujeeb.
+- Bhashani gave the lead till the release of Mujeeb.

 - National Democratic Front (NDF): in Oct.
-1962 by group of East Pakistanis for the restoration of democracy.
-Became party after death of Suharwardy, its leader.
+1962 by a group of East Pakistanis for the restoration of democracy.
+Became party after the death of Suharwardy, its leader.

 - Pakistan Democratic Movement (PDM): After the expire of the ban on EBDOed politicians.
 April 1967.
 Included 5 parties i) Council ML. ii) Nizam-i-Islam Party iii) Jamat-i-Islami iv) Awami League (Nasarullah Group) v) NDF.
 Demands:

-- Anti Ayub Movement (1968-69) launched by Urban middle class i.e. Students, lawyers, teachers, doctors, laborers, politicians etc.
+- Anti Ayub Movement (1968-69) launched by the Urban middle class i.e. Students, lawyers, teachers, doctors, laborers, politicians, etc.